-Eighteen species could be in the action area during the breeding season when they are more sensitive to disturbance: American kestrel, bald eagle, black-billed cuckoo, blackcapped chickadee, blue-winged warbler, Canada warbler, cerulean warbler, eastern whippoor-will, golden eagle, golden-winged warbler, Henslow's sparrow, Kentucky warbler, king rail, least tern, prairie warbler, prothonotary warbler, red-headed woodpecker, and wood thrush.
-Special precautions are taken around bald eagle nests using the O-SAR process mentioned above and described in Section 2.2.2 and in previous documents (TVA 2019).
-No nesting golden eagles are known to occur in the action area or immediately surrounding.
+As identified in Section 3.2.1, twenty-two species could be in the action areas during the breeding season when they are more sensitive to disturbance.
+Special precautions are taken around bald eagle nests using the O-SAR process as described in Section 2.2.2 and in previous documents (TVA 2019).
+No nesting golden eagles are known to occur in the action areas or immediately surrounding.
 Therefore, this species likely only has the potential to be affected should it be foraging in ROWs at the time of the proposed actions.
 Golden eagles are expected to flush when disturbed by noise indicating oncoming vegetation management actions.
-Least terns nest on sandbars and open areas with little to no vegetation.
-There is almost no potential for ROW vegetative maintenance to occur in nesting habitat for least tern.
-As mentioned above black-billed cuckoo, cerulean warbler, golden-winged warbler, and Henslow's sparrow are uncommon breeders in the proposed action area.
-Therefore the potential to impact individuals of these species while they are immobile (i.e. eggs, nestlings) is lower than some of the other species.
-Several more of these breeding species nest in the interior of forests American kestrel, Canada warbler, cerulean warbler, eastern whip-poor-will, redheaded woodpecker, and wood thrush.
+Bachman's sparrow, black-billed cuckoo, cerulean warbler, golden-winged warbler, and Henslow's sparrow are uncommon breeders in the proposed action area.
+Therefore, the potential to impact individuals of these species while they are immobile (i.e., eggs, nestlings) is lower than some of the other species.
+Several other breeding species nest in the interior of forests, cavities, or man-made structures.
+Examples include American kestrel, black-capped chickadee, brown-headed nuthatch, Canada warbler, cerulean warbler, chimney swift, eastern whip-poor-will, red-headed woodpecker, and wood thrush.
 Therefore, the potential to impact nests of these species would be confined to the removal of hazard trees in specific locations along the ROW edges should actions occur during nesting months.
-Those species that nest expanses of herbaceous growth in the ROWs such as Henslow's sparrow and Kentucky warbler would not be the target of proposed actions.
+Species that nest in expanses of ROW herbaceous growth (e.g. Henslow's sparrow and Kentucky warbler) would not be the target of proposed actions.
 Direct impacts to these species would most likely be limited to movement of machinery through an area.
-Those species that nest around bodies of water such as king rail and prothonotary warbler could be avoided due to TVAs BMPs around aquatic features.
-Species that nest on forest edges in shrubs or young trees scattered in fields such as black-billed cuckoo, black-capped chickadee, blue-winged warbler, golden-winged warbler, and prairie warbler have the greatest potential to be impacted by the proposed actions.
-Woody plant species, on which these species nest, would be the target of the maintenance actions.
-Should the proposed actions occur during the nesting season, immobile individuals (i.e. eggs, nestlings) could be sprayed with herbicide or have the vegetation removed mechanically.
+Species that nest around bodies of water (e.g. king rail, little blue heron, and prothonotary warbler) would be avoided through the use of aquatic buffers.
+Species that nest on forest edges in shrubs or young trees scattered in fields such as black-billed cuckoo, blue-winged warbler, golden-winged warbler, painted bunting, and prairie warbler have the greatest potential to be impacted by the proposed actions.
+The woody plants on which these species nest would be the target of vegetation management.
+Should the proposed actions occur during nesting season, herbicide could be sprayed on immobile individuals (i.e., eggs, nestlings) or vegetation mechanically removed.
 Based on EPA guidelines, no adverse impacts should occur to birds directly sprayed with herbicide while nesting.
-In addition, proposed vegetative maintenance occurs throughout the year, therefore impacts described above would only occur if these actions occurred during the few months of the year when nesting is occurring.
-In addition, these types of maintenance actions do not occur every year but rather are on a three-year cycle.
+In addition, proposed vegetative maintenance occurs throughout the year, so potential impacts would only occur if it coincided with the few months when nesting occurs.
+In addition, these types of maintenance actions do not occur yearly but rather are on a three-year cycle.
 Proposed actions are not expected to significantly impact populations of migratory birds.
-As required under EO 13186 -Responsibilities of Federal Agencies to Protect Migratory Birds, TVA is currently developing an MOU (Memorandum of Understanding) in coordination with the USFWS as well as an Avian Protection Plan.
+As required under EO 13186 - Responsibilities of Federal Agencies to Protect Migratory Birds, TVA is currently developing a Memorandum of Understanding in coordination with the USFWS as well as an Avian Protection Plan.